db4j/pupl/PUPL-FAQ.md

 part of my inspiration for this license was shaped by trying to prevent the sort of thing that happened with jetbrains

+### why not the MariaDB BSL (Business Source License) ?
+there are no limits on the use-license terms that the BSL requires. this hurts developer collaboration and allows the Licensor to take advantage of customer lockin

 # licensing for derivative works

 ### can i make a derivative work with the new portion licensed under the MIT license
-- yes, and this is also true for similar (GPL-compatible) licenses such as the Apache License
+- yes, and this is also true for similar licenses such as the Apache License
 - tell the recipient about the copyright and license terms

+### can i make a derivative work with the new portion licensed under the GPL license
+- almost certainly not, though i haven't checked with the FSF

 ### can i make a derivative work with the new portion licensed under this license
 - yes
 - tell the recipient about the copyright and license terms
-- if you charge a user for a use-license, you need to verify they have one from the original work
+- if you charge a user for a use-license, you need to verify they have one for the original work too
 - users may use any non-zero-cost use-license to satisfy this requirement
 - you can buy use-licenses for the original and transfer them to a user